 Step Action 1 Does the customer completely rely on another person for all mobility?
 If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
-NOTE Walking or movement for therapy only may not be purposeful movement, and may not significantly affect the mobility score.
-For examp the customer is bedfast with the exception of three physical therapy sess a week for 20 minutes each.
+NOTE Walking or movement for therapy only may not be purpose movement, and may not significantly affect the mobility score.
+For exthe customer is bedfast with the exception of three physical therapy sa week for 20 minutes each.
 2 Is the customer mobile with hands-on assistance, but still able to participate in some way most of the time?